zicongxie/You-Dont-Know-JS-Notes/Intro to Programming.md

 ## Variables

 JavaScript uses the latter approach, *dynamic typing*, meaning variables can hold values of any *type* without any *type* enforcement.
+The oppesite of that would be *static typing*, a trait in other languages.

 ```js
 var amount = 99.99;